Tariff overview

 -

-- the revenues generated by the use of the works, or the costs associated with such use;
+- how much money is earned by the use of the works, or alternatively, the costs associated with such use;

-As a rule, fees should not exceed 10% of the proceeds (for example, ticket sales) or costs (for example, performers' fees).
+As a rule, fees for the use of music should not exceed 10% of the proceeds from such use (for example, ticket sales) or costs (for example, performers' fees).

 -